 If there’s six people jumping me outside the club, I yell, “police, police”.
 If the police are doing this to me, who you want me to turn to?
 (Thabo Sefolosha)

 If April really is the cruelest month, Thabo Sefolosha was blissfully, naively unaware.
 In the early hours of April 8th, 2015, the Atlanta Hawks wing left a club in New York City wearing a hoodie after a night out.
-Thirty year old Sefolosha had played in the NBA Finals in June of 2012 when he was a member of the Oklahoma City Thunder.
+Thirty-year-old Sefolosha had played in the NBA Finals in June of 2012 when he was a member of the Oklahoma City Thunder.
 Originally, he was from Switzerland, was drafted by the Chicago Bulls.
-But now he was in town to play New York, a city that was as diverse as Sefolosha’s heritage, a South African musician father and a Swiss artist mother.
-The Hawks were having a franchise record season, had defied all prosaic expectations and would win a record 60 games.
+But now he was in town to play New York, a city that was as diverse as Sefolosha’s heritage, he of the South African musician father and a Swiss artist mother.
+The Hawks were having a franchise record season, had defied all prosaic expectations, and would win a record 60 games.
 Sefolosha had a lot to be proud of and not much to be afraid of.
 The regular season for the most part was over.
 The remaining games were tune-ups for the playoffs.

 Exiting the club in the early morning hour, police were everywhere; there had been a stabbing.
 Sefolosha was trying to move through the crowd of chaotic partiers and anxious NYPD.
 He was in the process of giving a homeless man money when he was chillingly swarmed.
 This is how death begins.
 Someone hit him in the back.
 Someone grabbed his arms.
 His teammate Pedro Antic watched helplessly in the Uber as NYPD shattered Thabo Sefolosha’s leg; ligaments were ripped as he was dragged limping into the backseat of a patrol car.
 The violent scene in which he was an unwilling actor was not a subversion of reality.
 It was a familiar and sad truth.